 Whether I’m exploring Hawaii or Scotland, I love territories that are an invitation for superb road trips.
-It’s about freedom, about immersion in nature, about adventure.
+It’s about freedom, immersion in nature, adventure.
 When I discovered the main island of New Caledonia was one of these places, I was in awe.
 On the second week of my stay in New Caledonia, I took the road alone for 10 days, leaving the bustling city of Noumea behind.
-My target was to sample the best scuba diving sites and best viewpoints New Caledonia has to offer.
+My target was to sample the best scuba diving sites and the best viewpoints New Caledonia has to offer.
 During that trip, it was the Northern Province that took my heart.
-A month later, I organised 2 other long weekends with Audrey, who is also a Divemaster and a travel blogger living in Noumea, to explore further my favourite places: Koumac & Hienghène.
+A month later, I organised 2 other long weekends to explore further my favourite places: Koumac & Hienghène.

-I built the following itinerary based on these 3 trips, taking into account that most of you would only have a week for such an adventure, asides other trips in New Caledonia.
-While I thought it would be way too much on my 1st trip, on my 3rd trip, Audrey and I drived all the way from Noumea to the northernmost point of the island in a day.
+I built the following itinerary based on these 3 trips, taking into account that most of you would only have a week for such an adventure, asides from other trips in New Caledonia.
+While I thought it would be way too much on my 1st trip, on my 3rd trip, I drove with my friend Audrey all the way from Noumea to the northernmost point of the island in a day.
 It was finally not such a big deal; we left Noumea around 8 am and arrived in Poingam around 4 pm.
 I found it was the best way to make the most of your time and then enjoy the rest of the week.
-I also included an optional last stop in Sarramea and Farino, before getting back to Noumea.
-You can also use this day as a buffer in case of bad weather and diving trips cancellation.

 Day 1 – Driving from Noumea to the northernmost tip of New Caledonia